sdc-china/IDA-doc/_posts/2018-01-09-installation-post-installation-setup.md

 Docker Compose is the simplest way to start a Grid.

-1. Download [docker-compose-v3.yml](https://github.com/SeleniumHQ/docker-selenium/blob/trunk/docker-compose-v3.yml), and check the execution instructions on top of each file.
+1. Download [docker-compose-v3.yml](https://github.com/SeleniumHQ/docker-selenium/blob/trunk/docker-compose-v3.yml), and check the execution instructions at the top of each file.
 You can also edit the file to add more nodes by adding replicas.
-An example as follows:
+An example is as follows:

 ```
 version: "3"